pawankalyanj/202_individual-Project/README.md

 To solve this, we are building a system to scalibily ingest HVAC IoT data and perform anomaly detection on it.
 This will cover
 1. Ingest large volumes of data and store efficiently
-2. Analyse hostorical data and build ML models on them
+2. Analyse historical data and build ML models based off of them
 3. Perform real-time/ near real time analysis on the incoming streaming data

 ### Approach: